puryabzp/puryabzp/README.md

 # About Me

-As a senior Python engineer with a background spanning the entire software development life cycle, I've accumulated extensive experience in documenting, coding, code reviewing, CI/CD implementation, monitoring, and debugging.
+As a Data-Driven Python engineer with a background spanning the entire software development life cycle, I've accumulated extensive experience in documenting, coding, code reviewing, CI/CD implementation, monitoring, and debugging.

 ## Technologies
 - **Programming Languages:** Python, familiar with Java